 Campgrounds (federal campgrounds, state parks, private campgrounds, RV parks, etc). $$$.

 - Private Campgrounds/RV Parks.
 Private campgrounds usually cost more than public options, but they’re also more likely to have amenities like laundry and wifi.
-Some private campgrounds are very nice, but more often you’ll be dealing with rows of campsites right on top of each other.
+Some private campgrounds are very nice, but more often you’ll be dealing with rows of paid campsites right on top of each other.
 Even so, private campgrounds can be good for the occasional stay, and are often more convenient to get to than other options (you can even find them in or near cities).

 When we stay at a campground, we tend to gravitate towards state parks and federal campgrounds.
 Some of them are very affordable, and we know that our camping fees are going towards supporting public land in some capacity.
 That said, we’ve also stayed at some great private campgrounds that offered exactly what we needed at the time.

 Where to find these spots: Park Advisor (iOS | Android); RV Parky (iOS | Android); Ultimate Public Campgrounds (iOS | Android); AllStays Camp & RV (iOS | Website)